 Yoga helps with pain relief.

 If you struggle with chronic pain in parts of your body, you may find that Yoga is a really healthy way to manage pain.
-I often find that the practice of Yoga helps me to really stretch out the sticky parts of my body.
+I often find that the practice helps me to really stretch out the sticky parts of my body.
 Sometimes weight lifting and cardio is not what our body needs, rather it craves gentle movement and flow.

 Yoga helps with strength and balance, both on and off the mat.

 Yoga not only helps you gain strength in your muscles and your core, but also teaches you inner strength about who you are and what you are capable of.
-I often feel balance and restored after a yoga class.
+I often feel balance and restored after a class.
 I often leave with this sense of peace and gratitude.